bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     </div>
     <p>Comparison of different shadow persistences.
 Left: minimum persistence of 0.
 Middle: persistence of 0.2.
 Right: maximum persistence of 1.</p>
 </div>

-#### Persistence Rampdown
-**C# member variable:** `float m_shadowPersistenceRampDown` \
-How much to adjust the shadow persistence as the view direction approaches the light direction.
-This can help accentuate shadows where the sun is in the sky.

-#### Persistence Rampdown Shape
-**C# member variable:** `float m_shadowPersistenceRampDownShape` \
-Shape of the persistence rampdown curve.
-High values will localize it to the light direction, lower values will spread it out more.

 ### Multiple Scattering